 - 1/5 teenagers have had to help someone who is choking.

-Around 60,000 young people are admitted to hospital each year according to ROSPA.
-These admissions are most commonly due to falls (which will be due to in part to excessive alcohol consumption and extreme sporting activities).
+Hospitals admit around 60,000 young people each year according to ROSPA.
+These admissions are most commonly due to falls.
+These will be due to in part to excessive alcohol consumption and extreme sporting activities.

-In the survey’s most compelling statistic, 97% of young people, believed first aid education would improve their confidence, skills and willingness to act in a crisis.
+But here’s the survey’s most compelling statistic.
+97% of young people believed first aid education would improve their confidence, skills and willingness to act in a crisis.

-A First Aid qualification is an essential life skill and helps young people remain safer by appreciating risk and being able to help each other if they are involved in a medical emergency.
+A First Aid qualification is an essential life skill.
+It helps young people remain safer by appreciating risk.
+Moreover it make them able to help each other in a medical emergency.
 My own teenagers have both had to use their first aid skills and knowledge on numerous occasions; at parties, on the sports pitch, babysitting, UCAS applications and whilst doing their Duke of Edinburgh Expeditions.

-Parents feel far more confident leaving their little ones with someone equipped with the skills to help if there is an accident and Sports and kids clubs view First Aid skills as a necessity.
+Parents feel far more confident leaving their little ones with someone equipped with the skills to help if there is an accident.
+Sports and kids clubs view First Aid skills as a necessity.

-Therefore, not only are the skills hugely valuable, likely to be used and could save a life; the qualification gained is likely to increase a young person’s chances in this highly competitive world.
+Therefore, not only are the skills hugely valuable and likely to save a life.
+The qualification gained is even likely to increase a young person’s chances in this highly competitive world.